 Signs that say, “Buy one, get one free” or “special offer with purchase” are in retail stores, restaurants, and many other types of businesses across the United States.
-Offering a discount for purchasing more goods and services is referred to as bundle pricing.
+Offering a discount for purchasing more goods and services is called bundle pricing.
 It is a popular sales technique because everyone likes to get more for their dollar.

 3. Discount pricing.

 Research shows that 80% of all retail businesses in the United States offer discounted prices at some point during the year.
 Price markdowns can increase foot traffic to your store and help you move inventory.
-This is a tremendous benefit if you have a large amount of outdated items in stock, and you need to make room for new items.
+This is a tremendous benefit if you have many outdated items in stock and need to make room for new items.

-An estimated 30% of Americans look forward to sales during the holiday season, and this presents you with an opportunity to make your cash registers ring.
+An estimated 30% of Americans look forward to sales during the holiday season, which gives you an opportunity to make your cash registers ring.
 If your business is relatively new, you might consider discount pricing to create brand awareness and attract new customers.

 4. Value-added pricing.

-Effective marketing efforts can alter brand perceptions and help drive sales.
-For example, if you position your products or services as innovative or exclusive, and support these claims with the right marketing messaging, you might be able to command premium pricing, also referred to as value-added pricing.
-This takes time and money, but being unique can add value and revenue to your business.
+Practical marketing efforts can alter brand perceptions and help drive sales.
+For example, position your products or services as innovative or exclusive, and support these claims with the proper marketing messaging.
+As a result, you might be able to command premium pricing, also referred to as value-added pricing.
+Of course, this takes time and money, but being unique can add value and revenue to your business.

-In addition, having a solid brand helps your business remain competitive in any economy, and it minimizes the need to cut prices or take part in “price wars.”
+In addition, having a solid brand helps your business remain competitive in any economy and minimizes the need to cut prices or participate in “price wars.”
 Let us use Kev’s Art Shop as an example.
-It sells limited edition, museum quality prints that are 100% original and signed by the artist.
-Kev’s Art Shop can command value-added pricing because it offers one-of-a-kind pieces, not the mass-produced pieces that large retailers sell.
+It sells limited-edition, museum-quality prints that are 100% original and signed by the artist.
+As a result, Kev’s Art Shop can command value-added pricing because it offers one-of-a-kind pieces, not the mass-produced prints that large retailers sell.

 5. Competition pricing.

-Companies in the business-to-business (B2B) and business-to-consumer (B2C) sectors sell similar products and services, and their prices can vary.
-You should always monitor your competitors’ prices so you can adjust yours, if needed.
+Companies in the business-to-business (B2B) and business-to-consumer (B2C) sectors sell similar products and services, and their prices vary.
+Therefore, you should constantly monitor your competitors’ prices to adjust yours if needed.
 Prices can be set above, below, or at the competition.

-Next, you have probably seen stores that match advertised prices.
-This is a good strategy if you do not have time to change the prices on your shelves, or in your point-of-sale system.
+Next, you have probably seen stores that match the advertised prices.
+This is a good strategy if you do not have time to change the prices on your shelves or your point-of-sale system.

 Setting the appropriate prices is a balancing act.
-Many successful small businesses have prices that are not too high, and not too low.
-If your prices are too high, you will lose potential customers, particularly if competing businesses offer similar products or services for lower prices.
+Many successful small businesses have prices that are not too high or too low.
+However, you will lose potential customers if your prices are too high, mainly if competing companies offer similar products or services for lower prices.

 If your prices are too low, two things can happen.
-First, you might see a big increase in sales volume, which can pose problems if you cannot keep up with demand or cover your expenses.
-Second, you might not see many sales at all because your products or services are perceived as cheap or do not offer any value.
+First, you might see a significant increase in sales volume, which can pose problems if you cannot keep up with demand or cover your expenses.
+Second, you might not see many sales because your products or services are perceived as cheap or do not offer any value.